 Take in some fresh air and fresh flavours at one of London's best alfresco restaurants.

 From rooftop terraces and riverside balconies to hidden courtyards and outside restaurants in parks, there are plenty of places to eat outdoors in London.
-Many are open during winter, when blankets and heaters make for cosy spots.
-Take a look at this pick of the best outdoor restaurants London has to offer.
+Find the best outdoor restaurants London has to offer in 2021 below.

 Best London rooftops